-Indicates if the distribution of sample points is good, with an emphasis on the heading distribution.
-A good score is 0.
+For a magnetic calibration, this score indicates if the distribution of sample points is sufficient, with an emphasis on the heading distribution.
+The score should be 0.
 Significant clumping or a lack of sample points in a particular section can result in a poor score.
+In the event of an aborted calibration the score will be 179.8_d , or in the event of an accel-only calibration the score will be 99.99_d .